Area Detector, Single mode, HDF5 file#

 cam#

 The cam Device describes the EPICS area detector camera driver for this detector.
-Here we use the SimDetectorCam (ADSimDetector) but you could use just about any other supported Cam instead.
+Here, we add additional settings to the stage_sigs dictionary.

 [5]: